Bariatric Surgery Revision

 You have a body mass index in excess of 35, you have attempted your primary weight loss procedure and you are gaining weight.

-After your bariatric revision surgery, Healthy Türkiye help your diet and exercise plan to help you stay on track.
+After your bariatric revision surgery, Healthy Türkiye helps your diet and exercise plan to help you stay on track.
 Learn more about safe forms of bariatric surgery revision and which procedure may be right for you.
 If you want to learn more about bariatric revision surgery and explore the options for your individual situation, contact Healthy Türkiye and schedule a personal consultation with bariatric experts.